JoANeS86/GADA-Specialization/notes.md

 Supervised learning models that make predictions that are on a continuum are called **regression algorithms**.

     Continuous variables: Variables that can take on an infinite and uncountable set of values.

     Categorical variables: Variables that contain a finite number of groups or categories.

     Discrete features: Features with a countable number of values between any two values.

-Discrete variables are able to be counted, and categorical variables are able to be grouped.
+**Discrete variables are able to be counted, and categorical variables are able to be grouped**.

 Knowing what type of features you have in a dataset, and what outcomes you're looking for, will help you to determine the most applicable ML model.